rochecr/scripts/README.md

-# svn_scripts
+# scripts
-some svn useful scripts
+a bounch of useful scripts written by me for some specific tasks